 Some travelers, especially coming directly from sea level, do suffer from altitude sickness.
 Dehydration is a common cause.
 Be sure to drink liquids prior to and during your visit.
 Peruvians recommend drinking coca tea.
 That’s fine but be sure not to try to bring some coca leaves home with you or you risk being detained.

 Lima, the capital, is the most populous city in Peru and your most likely entry point into Peru, via Jorge Chaves International Airport (LIM).
 You can spend a little time in Lima, but eventually need to catch another flight to Cusco (CUZ).
 I strongly recommend you fly because a bus between the two cities will take about 18 hours.

 The main form of currency in Peru is the Peruvian Nueva Sol.
 The exchange rate in the airport was comparable to other places.
-As of 2019, the exchage rate was about $1 USD equals 3.3 soles.
+As of early 2022, the exchage rate was about $1 USD equals 3.9 soles.
 Get small bills as getting change for large bills can be difficult.